tzutalin/ImageNet_Utils/README.md

 $ python labelcreator.py --size_of_train 1400 --size_of_test 200  --label 11 --dir car

-Auto assign a label to each folder containing images under the dir
+Auto assign a label to each folder containing images under the dir.
+Create train.txt, val.txt, and test.txt.
+Size is 1200, 300, and 300

-$ python labelcreator.py --size_of_train 1400 --size_of_test 200
+$ python labelcreator.py --size_of_train 1200 --size_of_val 300 --size_of_test 300